rudderlabs/rudderstack-docs/destinations/marketing/qualtrics/qualtrics-web-device-mode.md

 ## Page

 The `page` call lets you keep track on how many time a user performs certain actions.
 Any events being tracked can be passed as embedded data to the intercept target.
+After the page call you will find the Qualtrics servey being loaded.

 Some sample `page` calls are shown below: